 The Office of Admissions’ job is to help start you on your new career path.
-Because the idea of going to a trade or technical school can seem scary, the admissions team is here to guide you.
+Because the idea of going to a trade or technical school can seem scary, the admissions team is here to guide you through everything.

 Jump To Section...

 Trade School Admissions Requirements

 Because NTI’s goal is to train as many people as possible for a trade career, there are only 2 requirements for admission.
 And they are:

 #1.
 Proof of High School Diploma or GED